tarantool/doc/doc/release/2021-08-releases.rst

     when the replica is under high load (:tarantool-issue:`4040`).

--   Fixed a cluster sometimes being unable to bootstrap if it contains nodes with ``election_mode`` ``manual`` or ``voter`` (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6018`).
+-   Fixed a cluster sometimes being unable to bootstrap if it contains nodes with ``election_mode`` set to ``manual`` or ``voter`` (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6018`).

--   Fixed a possible crash when ``box.ctl.promote()`` was called in a cluster with more than three instances, happened in debug build.
-In release build, it could lead to undefined behaviour.
+-   Fixed a possible crash when ``box.ctl.promote()`` was called in a cluster with more than three instances.
+The crash happened in the debug build.
+    In the release build, it could lead to undefined behaviour.
 It was likely to happen if a new node was added shortly before the promotion (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`5430`).

--   Fixed a rare error appearing when MVCC (``box.cfg.memtx_use_mvcc_engine``) was enabled, and more than one replica joined the cluster.
+-   Fixed a rare error appearing when MVCC (``box.cfg.memtx_use_mvcc_engine``) was enabled and more than one replica joined the cluster.
 The join could fail with the error ``"ER_TUPLE_FOUND: Duplicate key exists in unique index 'primary' in space '_cluster'"``.
     The same could happen at the bootstrap of a cluster having more than three nodes (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`5601`).

 Raft
 ~~~~

--   Fixed a rare crash with the leader election enabled (any mode except
+-   Fixed a rare crash with leader election enabled (any mode except
-    ``off``), which could happen if a leader resigned from its role at
+    ``off``), which could happen if a leader resigned from its role while
-    the same time as some other node was writing something related to the
+    another node was writing something elections-related to WAL
-    elections to WAL.
-The crash was in debug build, and in the release
+    The crash was in the debug build, and in the release
     build it would lead to undefined behaviour
     (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6129`).

--   Fixed an error when a new replica in a Raft cluster tried to join
+-   Fixed an error where a new replica in a Raft cluster tried to join
-    from a follower instead of a leader and failed with an error
+    from a follower instead of a leader and failed with the error
     ``ER_READONLY`` (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6127`).

 ..  _luajit-1: